prjemian/spec2nexus/docs/source/extractSpecScan.rst

      -c COLUMN [COLUMN ...], --column COLUMN [COLUMN ...] column label(s) to be extracted (must specify at least one)
-     --quiet               suppress all program output (except errors), do not use with -v option
+     --quiet               suppress all program output (except errors), do not use with --verbose option
-     --verbose             print more program output, do not use with -q option
+     --verbose             print more program output, do not use with --quiet option

 Example